Alert Rules

 - Connection rules monitor database connections and session state.

-- Replication rules monitor replication lag and slot status.
+- Replication rules monitor replication lag, slot status, Spock exceptions, and Spock conflict resolutions.

 - Performance rules monitor query performance and locking.